 To prepare your workpiece for engraving, move the Y axis (rotary motion) to the very top, and clamp the object so that the handle is slightly above the laser beam.
 Since the workpiece is rotated backwards, there is no risk of collision with the laser head.
 For safety, detach the nozzle in order to avoid collision with the rotary engraving attachment.
 Then focus on the engraving area of the workpiece.

 You can view the exact position of your design in JobControl® by using the What you see is what you get (WYSIWYG) or crosshairs features.

 If you are using the crosshairs, simply move the Y axis into the desired position.
 Then place the job on the plate on the crosshairs.
 By moving the Y axis again, you can review the job dimensions and make any necessary corrections

 Select the Minimize to Job Size option in the JobControl® Print window to more easily position the graphic on your workpiece.

-Use 70% power (derived from your grayscale matrix) to achieve enhanced results when engraving glass.
+Use 70% laser power to achieve enhanced results when engraving glass.
 The lower amount of heat applied to the surface of the glass will create a finer engraving.

 With regards to image specifications and JobControl® settings, we recommend using a resolution of 500 dpi and selecting the Ordered Dithering option in your Print settings.